Never mind not being able to see the woods for the trees by the looks of things Dunboyne residents won’t be able to see any trees at all !

 We recently reported that a number of trees in one area of the village had been cut down and now it seems even more are for the chop.

 Local councillor Damien O’ Reilly has attempted to explain the situation on social media, posting, ‘The council contractor said its in accordance with planning.
 Large trees are being retained.
 Small trees and scrub being removed.
-Large trees are marked. ‘
+Large mature trees are marked. ‘

 His council colleague, Maria Murphy also spoke with the contractor and said, ‘We need to protect our natural assets.
 I met with the project team last Friday and they agreed to stop removing the trees except for the line needed to move the wall back to improve the footpath facilities.’